Creative Coding: Randomness and Noise

 }

-By defining a shared interface for our noise generator, we make experimentation modular and flexible.
-This abstraction enables us to swap different noise algorithms without rewriting the logic that utilizes them, much like changing a brush in painting, while maintaining the same canvas.
-It’s a foundational step that gives us creative freedom to focus on how the results look and feel, rather than on the technical details of how each noise function works internally.
+The goal of having a shared interface for our noise generators is to make experimentation modular and flexible.
+This abstraction allows us to swap different noise algorithms without rewriting the logic that uses them, to quote the analogy we used in our previous article, much like changing a brush in painting while keeping the same canvas.
+This step is very important as it gives us creative freedom to focus on how the results look and feel, rather than on the technical details of how each noise function works internally.
+Allowing us to define different types of noise.

 Uniform Noise